osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 ### Phase 3

+- Two or more API instances use Quartz JDBC clustering without duplicate schedule firings.
-- Worker loss does not lose a persisted run; the run reappears as claimable within one lease period.
+- Worker loss preserves the original run as history and creates a new attempt only when the job retry policy permits it.
+- Expired leases are recovered using PostgreSQL `now()` and never resume the abandoned attempt.
+- A stale worker cannot renew, finalize, or commit a watermark after its lease token is fenced.
 - Duplicate notifications and duplicate database polling do not advance a watermark twice.
-- Expired worker leases return recoverable runs to the retry path.
 - A worker reconnects and rescans PostgreSQL after a listener failure.
-- Missed notifications are recovered by polling within one polling interval.
+- Missed notifications are recovered by startup, reconnect, and periodic polling.
-- A merge lasting longer than the lease duration never triggers a duplicate claim.
+- A merge lasting longer than the lease duration never triggers a duplicate claim while heartbeat renewal is healthy.
+- Automatic recovery is enabled by default only for `complete-atomic` and `incremental`; `complete` remains manual unless explicitly opted in.
+- Remote cancellation reaches a worker through persisted state and control notification, without an API-local execution registry.
+- Shared login throttling behaves consistently across API instances.
-- Concurrency and scaling limits are established from reproducible benchmarks.
+- Notification latency, polling lag, lease recovery, executor capacity, and concurrency limits are measured from reproducible tests.

 ---